 However, grounding also reduces electrical noise and interference that may affect the operation of the compressor.
 However, grounding can be done by connecting a grounding wire from the compressor motor to a grounding rod, a metal water pipe, or a conduit.

 The final step is to test and verify the wiring for the air compressor.
-Before turning on the power, ensure all the switches are off, all the covers are in place, and all the tools are removed.
-Then turn on the power at the main panel or subpanel, and check for sparks, smoke, or tripped breakers.
+Before turning on the power, ensure all the switches are off, all the covers are in place, and all the tools remove.
+Then, turn on the power at the main panel or subpanel and check for sparks, smoke, or tripped breakers.

 If everything is normal, turn on the disconnect switch and check for any abnormal sounds or vibrations from the compressor.
 However, if everything is normal, turn on the pressure switch and check for any leaks or malfunctions from the pressure gauge, relief valve, drain valve, or hose fittings.
 If everything is normal, congratulations!
 You have successfully wired your air compressor.